 We will band across the ability range of applicants.
-Banding will be applied to all applications including looked after children, previously looked after children and children with an Education, Health and Care Plan.
+Banding will be applied to all applications excluding children with an Education, Health and Care Plan.
 There is no pass or fail mark.

-All applicants will be placed into 1 of 4 ability bands based on their score in the test.
+All banded applicants will be placed into 1 of 4 ability bands based on their score in the test.
 The highest ability children will be placed in band 1 and the lowest ability children in band 4.